-The Detroit 3 (FCA, Ford, GM) and their international counterparts and suppliers with manufacturing and assembly in North America have started to return to life this week after a two-month lockdown due to the novel coronavirus (COVID-19).
+The Detroit 3 (FCA, Ford, GM) and their international counterparts and suppliers with manufacturing and assembly in North America have started to return to life after a two-month lockdown due to the novel coronavirus (COVID-19).
 The automakers have redesigned assembly lines and added additional training for autoworkers in an increased effort to avoid additional outbreaks of COVID-19 that could throw off production for a second time.
-Although plants are coming back online, additional precautions are leading to fewer shifts and slower rate of production, which in the near term is exactly what the industry needs to ensure they are making the right models (that consumers want) and not filling up lots with models that will have to be heavily discounted down the road.
+Although plants are coming back online, additional precautions are leading to fewer shifts and slower rate of production, although Ford and others are rumored to be back up to full production ahead of time, which in the near term is exactly what the industry needs to ensure they are making the right models (that consumers want) and not filling up lots with models that will have to be heavily discounted down the road.

 As OEMs return to this new “normal” they are seeing that there is no “one size fits all” solution to increase production and demand.
 Lackluster consumer spending due to rising unemployment and decreased production is causing concerns for automakers as they head into the summer months.
 Many are relying on government incentives, such as Cash for Clunkers, and other options such as deferred payments and extended payment terms to incentivize consumer spending.
 According to LMC Automotive, automakers are expected to produce less than thirteen million vehicles in North America, a reduction of over 20% from pre-covid forecast for 2020.